Effect of ion irradiation on superconducting thin films: Introduction

+High normal-state resistivity can arise either from granular or amorphous structure.
+However, many applications benefit from homogeneous materials where: \emph{(i)} Grain size is too small to support local superconductivity inside a single grain~\cite{gantmakher_superconductorinsulator_2010}. \emph{(ii)} Grain size is smaller than any critical dimensions of the structures made from the material.
+Nanostructures, in particular, become irreproducible unless the material is either amorphous or has small grains.
+Improving homogeneity enables uniform films also at small thicknesses which further enhances $R_\square$ and $L_\square$.
+In principle, irreproducibility could also be solved with novel, single-crystalline two-dimensional superconductors~\cite{zou_superconductivity_2017,cao_unconventional_2018}, but their processing currently lacks the maturity required for large-scale fabrication.

-Because conventional superconductivity arises from the interplay between electrons and lattice, it is expected that the increase of disorder may affect the critical temperature $T_c$, but the direction of the change is less obvious.
+In this article, we study the usage of broad-beam ion irradiation by argon or gallium for increasing disorder in superconducting thin films.
+Our wafer-scale post-processing method is applicable to any material regardless of the film deposition method, but here we focus on sputtering, which typically yields polycrystalline films.
+Physical collisions of the ions may, e.g., cause a dense distribution of lattice defects that scatter electrons or even dismantle grains, thus improving the functional homogeneity of the materials.
+Since conventional superconductivity arises from the interplay between electrons and lattice, it is expected that such structural manipulation also affects the critical temperature $T_c$, but the direction of the change is less obvious.
+This motivates our investigation of processing several superconductors, both the most common single-element materials (Al, Nb), and compounds in two widely used groups: nitrides (TiN, NbN) and silicides (MoSi).

 Already since the 1950s, several studies on single-element materials, e.g., Al, W, Ga, and Mo, have demonstrated an increase of $T_c$ when the growth of large grains has been prevented, e.g., by evaporating on a cold substrate or in the presence of oxygen, or by creating a layered structure with other materials~\cite{buckel_einflus_1954,kammerer_superconductivity_1965,abeles_enhancement_1966,strongin_effect_1967,pettit_film_1976,jaeger_threshold_1986}.
-Evaporating with oxygen is a key fabrication step for the modern superinductors based on granular aluminium~\cite{maleeva_circuit_2018,grunhaupt_granular_2019}.
-In contrast, applying neutron irradiation to increase disorder in several high-$T_c$ compounds with an $A$-15 lattice yields a dramatic decrease of $T_c$~\cite{sweedler_atomic_1974}.
-Other examples of the subtle interplay between disorder and superconductivity include, e.g., the dependence of $T_c$ on the crystalline phase of tantalum~\cite{lita_tuning_2005}, and that proton irradiation decreases $T_c$, but increases the upper critical field of Nb~\cite{tanatar_anisotropic_2022}.
+Evaporating with oxygen is a key fabrication step for the modern superinductors based on granular aluminum~\cite{maleeva_circuit_2018,grunhaupt_granular_2019,grunhaupt_granular_2019-1}.
+In contrast, decreasing the grain size in sputtered niobium by controlling the deposition parameters yields a significant decrease of $T_c$~\cite{bose_mechanism_2005}, however proton irradiation has been observed to cause only a slight decrease of $T_c$ in Nb while increasing its upper critical field~\cite{tanatar_anisotropic_2022}.
+Other examples of the subtle interplay between disorder and superconductivity include, e.g., significant decrease of $T_c$ in several high-$T_c$ compounds with an $A$-15 lattice due to neutron irradiation~\cite{sweedler_atomic_1974} and the dependence of $T_c$ on the crystalline phase of tungsten~\cite{lita_tuning_2005}.